Carrier-to-Noise Ratio in the LEO, MEO, and GEO Zones

 Creating a seed satellite

-The original satellite that is used to create the Walker constellation is referred to as the “Seed” satellite, while the satellites generated using the Walker tool are referred to as children.
-Use the Orbit Wizard to create the “seed” satellite from which the other satellites will be derived.
+First, define a satellite with the characteristics and orbit you need, then, use the Walker Tool to create a Walker constellation.
+The original satellite that is used to create the Walker constellation is referred to as the "seed" satellite, while the satellites generated using the Walker Tool are referred to as Child satellites.
+Use the Orbit Wizard to create the "seed" satellite from which the other satellites will be derived.

 2. Select the Orbit Wizard () method.